Psycho Vs Psycho (25/10/2012)

 The bright, beautiful colours are the most immediately obvious addition.
 There has also been a shift in pace and a reduction of dialogue, with Van Sant’s film some ten minutes shorter than the original.
 (At times during this screening, Van Sant’s version will be paused to ensure that the two films remain in synch).
 While Van Sant sometimes painstakingly mimics Hitchcock’s composition, at other times he reverses it, creating a mirror effect that becomes a visual metaphor for what a remake is.

 There are other self-conscious reflexes, serving as assertions of Van Sant’s authorship and appropriation.
 In the early scene where Hitchcock had appeared in cameo outside Marion’s office, Van Sant also appears in his own cameo, in conversation with a figure resembling Hitchcock – and now we can see both scenes side-by-side in their own conversation across the decades.
 The sign outside the Bates motel now reads, “Newly renovated” – as indeed it has been by Van Sant.
 And in the two murder scenes, Van Sant has inserted strange and disquieting cutaways.
 These cutaways allow us to see the scenes as we have never seen them before, but they also mock us for our errant desires, forcing us in effect to look away precisely when we don’t want to, like a director-induced blush.
-Most infamously of all, the voyeuristic gaze that we are made to share with Norman is now converted into a masturbatory act.
-It is an extraordinary and jarring moment, renewing the shock impact of the original by exposing our own hidden arousal, hungry for a kill that this time round we know full well is coming.
+Most infamously of all, the voyeuristic gaze that we are made to share with Norman is now explicitly converted into a masturbatory act that was merely implicit in Hitchcock’s.
+It is an extraordinary and jarring moment, renewing the shock impact of the original by exposing our own hidden arousal, hungry for a kill that this time round we know full well is, er, coming.

 I’ll leave other differences for you to discover, but one thing is clear – this ‘double take’ on Psycho doubles the madness, fetishising Hitchcock’s artistry while revealing van Sant’s own obsessive psychosis.
 Enjoy!